 Despite the challenges, the dream of navigating the Trinity River continued into the twentieth century.
 On January 31, 1909 the Dallas Morning News reported that citizens attending a mass meeting had made a New Year’s resolution to launch a line of steamboats on the river between Dallas and Galveston that year.
 The report said government engineers had promised to make the river deep enough for steamboats that drew six feet of water to reach Dallas.

-In the 1930s Star-Telegram publisher Amon Carter, as Fort Worth’s biggest cheerleader, was busy in the 1930s, helping to bring to Fort Worth the Frontier Centennial and the bomber plant.
-But he found time to become the latest and largest of the canal dreamers, serving as chairman of the executive committee of the Trinity River Canal Association and campaigning for canalization to Fort Worth the remainder of his life.
+Star-Telegram publisher Amon Carter, as Fort Worth’s biggest cheerleader, was busy in the 1930s, helping to bring to Fort Worth the Frontier Centennial and the bomber plant.
+But he found time to become the latest and largest of the canal dreamers, serving as chairman of the executive committee of the Trinity River Canal Association.
+Carter would campaigning for canalization to Fort Worth for the remainder of his life.
 Clip is from the October 29, 1931 Dallas Morning News.